NVIDIA/NVFlare/docs/user_guide/nvflare_security.rst

 NVFLARE implements security measures in the following areas (see each section below for details):

     - Identity Security: the authentication and authorization of communicating parties
+    - Site Policy Management: the policies for resource management, authorization, and privacy protection defined by each site
-    - Communication Security: the confidentiality of data communication messages.
+    - Communication Security: the confidentiality of data communication messages
     - Message Serialization: techniques for ensuring safe serialization/deserialization process between communicating parties
-    - Data Privacy Protection: techniques for preventing local data from being leaked and/or reverse-engineered.
+    - Data Privacy Protection: techniques for preventing local data from being leaked and/or reverse-engineered
-    - Auditing: techniques for keep audit trails of critical events (e.g. commands issued by users, learning/training related events that can be analyzed to understand the final results)
+    - Auditing: techniques for keeping audit trails to record events (e.g. commands issued by users, learning/training related events that can be analyzed to understand the final results)

 .. toctree::
    :maxdepth: 1

    security/terminologies_and_roles
    security/identity_security
+   security/site_policy_management
+   security/authorization_policy_previewer
    security/communication_security
    security/serialization
    security/data_privacy_protection